Perspective | The charmed life of Tom Brady continues, even in Tampa during a pandemic

 He graduated from Michigan with a general studies degree.
 I graduated from Maryland with an American studies degree.
 America is a big subject, but “general” is even bigger, no?

 He was lightly regarded in his field coming out of college as a sixth-round pick.
-I have been lightly regarded in my field till this very day.
+I have been lightly regarded in my field to this very day.

 He has won three NFL MVP awards.
 I took first place in the 2005 U.S. Bowler Writing Competition in the “editorial” category.

 He has played himself in “The Simpsons,” “Family Guy” and “Entourage.”
 I played myself in the 2005 ESPN drama “Tilt.”
-Note: 2005 was a BIG year for me.
+Note: 2005 was a big year for me.

-He advocates drinking one-thirty-second of one’s body weight in water each day.
+He advocates drinking one-thirty-second of your body weight in water each day.
 I buy Orange Crush by the keg.

 He is friends with President Trump.
 I voted for Ralph Nader in 2000.